The Pour-Over Will: A Safeguard

 What is a Pour-Over Will?

 A pour-over will is just a more specific name used for the kind of ‘last will and testament’ which intends to transfer some or all of a person’s property to a previously created revocable living trust after death.
-Pour-over wills are excellent safeguards to ensure that a person’s assets eventually get transferred into an existing trust, thereby avoiding the need for probate.
+Pour-over wills are excellent safeguards to ensure that a person’s assets eventually get transferred into an existing trust.

 A Useful Safeguard